TheSociologist/cs326-final-kiskafanclub/docs/final.md

 In the beginning of the project, we struggled to find our footing and in finding a solid idea for our project.
 Using bootstrap for the design process immensely helped us visualize what kinds of designs would and wouldn't work.

+# Rubric
+- login/register - 30 pts
+- make a post - 20 pts
+- comment on a post - 20 pts
+- create a meeting - 20 pts
+- search for a college - 10 pts